influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/tools/api.md

 instead of databases and retention policies.
 The `/api/v2/write` endpoint maps the supplied version 1.8 database and retention policy to a bucket.

-Include the following URL parameters:
+**Include the following URL parameters:**

 - `bucket`: Provide the database name and retention policy separated by a forward slash (`/`).
   For example: `database/retention-policy`.
   Empty retention policies map to the default retention policy.
   `database/weekly` maps to a database named "database" and retention policy named "weekly".
   `database/` and `database` map to a database named "database" and the default retention policy.
-- `org`: The `org` parameter is ignored and can be left empty.
+- `org`: In InfluxDB 1.x, there is no concept of organization.
+The `org` parameter is ignored and can be left empty.
 - `precision`: Precision of timestamps in the line protocol.
   Accepts `ns` (nanoseconds), `us`(microseconds), `ms` (milliseconds) and `s` (seconds).

-Include the following HTTP header:
+**Include the following HTTP header:**

+- `Authorization`: In InfluxDB 2.0 uses [API Tokens](https://v2.docs.influxdata.com/v2.0/security/tokens/)
+  to access the platform and all its capabilities.
+  InfluxDB v1.x uses a username and password combination when accessing the HTTP APIs.
-- `Authorization`: Use the Token schema to provide your InfluxDB 1.x username and password separated by a colon (`:`).
+  Use the Token schema to provide your InfluxDB 1.x username and password separated by a colon (`:`).
   For example: `Authorization: Token username:password`.

 {{< code-tabs-wrapper >}}